 - Notarized signatures of the trustee and settler

 - Source and gross amount of monthly income

-Note: If the settler is the Health First Colorado applicant, he or she must sign a consent form.
+Note: If the settler is the Health First Colorado applicant, s/he must sign a consent form.
 Others attach proof of appointment such as Powers of Attorney or Letters of Guardianship or Conservatorship.

 Each month, funds will be distributed to the individual’s nursing home facility to a maximum of the applicable Health First Colorado reimbursement rate.
 The only additional disbursements permitted for nursing home residents are a personal needs allowance of $81.95, trust maintenance expenses of $20, and if pre-approved, a spousal allowance.
 Remaining funds must be retained and accumulated in the income trust.